 - It’s reasonable.
 Having a child clean the crayon off the wall and also wash the floor and windows is not a reasonable consequence.

 - It’s revealed in advance.
 Sometimes if a consequence isn’t revealed in advance, it can easily be misconstrued as a punishment.
 Whenever possible, a parent should set expectations in advance so the child is aware of the consequence of his actions.

-These four guidelines can be found in Jane Nelsen’s book, Positive Discipline.
+These four guidelines (often referred to as the four Rs) can be found in Jane Nelsen’s book, Positive Discipline.

 While effective consequences should contain the fourth guideline, “revealed in advance,” it’s not always possible.